The Assault Guard doing training drills

 40.4167, -3.70358

-The growth of the Assault Guard meant that after 1932, in addition to its anti-riot functions, it also undertook missions more appropriate to a combat force, for which it was equipped with rifles, mortars, and machine guns.
-The government had decided to add this militarized function as a way to avoid calling in the army when there was an armed uprising.
-The risks of this approach became clear in early 1933 when Assault Guards executed a number of residents of the town of Casas Viejas.
+The growth of the Assault Guard meant that, after 1932, it not only fulfilled its anti-riot duties but also took on missions more suited to a combat force, equipped with rifles, mortars, and machine guns.
+The government had introduced this militarized role as a way to avoid deploying the army in the event of an armed uprising.
+The risks of this approach became clearn in early 1933, when Assault Guards executed several residents of the town of Casas Viejas.

-During the second biennium, this bloodless approach gave way to the doctrine of armed dissuasion, which rested on a greater use of firearms.
-The participation of the Security and Assault Corps in repressing the insurrection of October 1934 led to a more militarized approach which, in Asturias, was not very different from a formal military conflict.
+During the second biennium, the previous bloodless approach gave way to a doctrine of armed deterrence, based on a greater use of firearms.
+The participation of the Security and Assault Corps in suppressing the October 1934 insurrection led to a more militarized approach which, in Asturias, was not very different from a formal military conflict.

 The actions of the Civil Guard, with their military methods and weapons, generally produced more bloodshed.
-Their operational doctrine was inspired by the tactical manuals of the infantry, and their basic equipment were Mausers and sabres.
-Civil Guards tried to reduce the danger by applying unwritten practices such as striking with the flat side of their sabres or the barrels of their guns and shooting in the air, but the deadliness of their weapons combined with their military culture meant that their interventions would easily escalate and too frequently end with civilian casualties.
+Their operational doctrine was inspired by the tactical manuals of the infantry, and their basic equipment were mausers and sabres.
+Civil Guards tried to reduce the danger by applying unwritten practices such as striking with the flat side of their sabres or the barrels of their guns and shooting in the air.
+However, the deadliness of their weapons combined with their military culture meant their interventions would easily escalate and too frequently end with civilian casualties.

 SVM